rit-igm-web/igme-235-shared/exercises/index.md

     - Search for a responsive website and analyze its features, such as fluid layouts, breakpoints, and responsive typography.
 Post your findings in a class channel for participation credit.

 18. [Tetris Grid](./exercises/tetris-grid.html)
-    - Create a flex-based menu with rollover effects and responsive design.
-Add a sub-menu and ensure it is usable on mobile devices by adjusting widths and applying media queries.
+    - Develop a grid-based layout using CSS Grid and Flexbox.
+Start by normalizing your CSS.
+Create a responsive layout that adjusts between mobile and wider screens.
+Replace text with an image using CSS techniques, and build a dropdown menu with Flexbox.
+Finally, create an interactive Tetris grid, positioning elements, and adding hover effects and transitions for interactivity.